 4.17 IRS Reporting Duties of the IRA Accountholder and the Inheriting Beneficiary.
-An IRA account holder and/or an inheriting IRA beneficiary has federal tax reporting duties.
+An IRA accountholder and/or an inheriting IRA beneficiary has federal tax reporting duties.
 You must properly report your IRA contributions and your IRA distributions.
-You are to complete the following IRS tax forms as applicable: Form 1040, 8606 (Nondeductible contributions) and 5329 (Additional taxes on IRAs and Other Tax-Favored Accounts).
+You are to complete the following IRS tax forms as applicable: Form 1040, 1040-SR or 1040-NR, 8606 (Nondeductible contributions) and 5329 (Additional taxes on IRAs and Other Tax-Favored Accounts).
 Form 1040 is the standard U.S. Individual Income Tax Return.
-The Form 1040 may be used by an IRA account holder to claim an IRA deduction, to report an IRA distribution and/or to claim the Retirement Savings Contribution Credit.
-In order for an IRA account holder or an inheriting beneficiary to report an IRA penalty tax, Form 1040 and Form 5329 must be completed.
-With respect to reporting an IRA distribution, the IRS has adopted the basic administrative rule that the recipient must include 100% of the distribution in is or her income and the applicable tax paid unless the recipient explains on his or Form 1040 why the distribution need not be included in income.
+The Form 1040 may be used by an IRA accountholder to claim an IRA deduction, to report an IRA distribution and/or to claim the Retirement Savings Contribution Credit.
+With respect to reporting an IRA distribution, the IRS has adopted the basic administrative rule that the recipient must include 100% of the distribution in his or her income and the applicable tax paid unless the recipient explains on his or Form 1040, 1040-SR or 1040-NR why the distribution need not be included in income.
 Some examples of when the distribution is not 100% taxable: return of basis, rollover, qualified HSA funding distribution, a qualified charitable distribution, the return of certain excess contributions or the return of certain current year contributions.
 If you are required to file one or more of these IRS tax return forms and fail to do so, the IRA may assess a tax penalty.
 The same is true for an inheriting IRA beneficiary.